The History & Legacy of Our Estate Wine

 Our winemaker has continued the tradition of making Burgundian style wines, austere, well structured, and complex.
 Like a fine burgundy, the Estate Pinot Noir can be laid down and continues to become more complex with age.
 The Estate Chardonnay, while delicious today, becomes more succulent and luscious with each year spent in the bottle.

-Clones for our estate wines were selected by Daniel Roberts.
-We have several clones that make up our Estate Pinot Noir, Dijon 828, Dijon 777, Clarera and Joseph Swan.
+We have several clones that make up our Estate Pinot Noir, including: Dijon 828, Dijon 777, Clarera and Joseph Swan.
 The Estate Chardonnay is the small cluster Old Wente Clone.

 Our winemaker's strategy is to use yeast and malolactic bacteria that are indigenous to the environment, only intervening when necessary.